elif-aksy/text-classification-logreg/README.md

 ---

 ## How to Run
-1. Download the IMDB dataset and place it under the `data/` directory
+1. Install required libraries: pip install -r requirements.txt
-2. Open the notebook file
+2. Download the IMDB dataset and place it under the `data/` directory
-3. Run all cells sequentially
+3. Open the notebook

-No additional configuration is required.
+4. Run all cells sequentially

 ---